kipronorugut/nawiri-guarantor-portal/README.md

 6. Consider implementing additional features, such as a rating system for lenders and borrowers, to help build trust and transparency within the app.

 Overall, building a deposit-backed peer-to-peer mobile lending app in React Native will require a combination of design and development skills, as well as a thorough understanding of financial and regulatory issues related to lending.

+***********************************

+Nawiri Developer Documentation
+Welcome to the Nawiri developer documentation.
+This guide provides all the necessary information for developers to start building applications on top of Nawiri.

+Getting Started
+To get started with Nawiri, you will need to sign up for an API key.
+You can do this by contacting the Nawiri team.

+Once you have your API key, you can start making requests to the Nawiri API.

+API Reference
+The Nawiri API is a RESTful API that uses JSON for data exchange.
+The base URL for the API is https://api.nawiri.com.

+Authentication
+All API requests require authentication using your API key.
+You should include your API key in the Authorization header of all requests.

+Example:

+makefile
+Copy code
+Authorization: Bearer YOUR_API_KEY_HERE
+Endpoints
+Transfers and Payments
+Create a Transfer
+Create a transfer from the Guarantor's account to the borrower's account.

+bash
+Copy code
+POST /transfers
+Parameters:

+amount (required) - The amount of money to transfer. from_account (required) - The account to transfer from (either 'earnings', 'loan', or 'wallet'). to_account (required) - The account to transfer to (either 'earnings', 'loan', or 'wallet'). borrower_id (required) - The ID of the borrower to transfer to. description (optional) - A description for the transfer.
+Example Request:

+json
+Copy code
+POST /transfers HTTP/1.1
+Content-Type: application/json
+Authorization: Bearer YOUR_API_KEY_HERE

+{
+  "amount": 1000,
+  "from_account": "earnings",
+  "to_account": "loan",
+  "borrower_id": "123456",
+  "description": "Payment towards loan"
+}
+Example Response:

+json
+Copy code
+HTTP/1.1 200 OK
+Content-Type: application/json

+{
+  "id": "1234567890",
+  "amount": 1000,
+  "from_account": "earnings",
+  "to_account": "loan",
+  "borrower_id": "123456",
+  "description": "Payment towards loan",
+  "timestamp": "2022-03-31T10:30:00Z"
+}
+Create a Payment
+Create a payment from the Guarantor's wallet to a payee (either a borrower or an external payee).

+bash
+Copy code
+POST /payments
+Parameters:

+amount (required) - The amount of money to pay. payee_id (required) - The ID of the payee (either a borrower ID or an external payee ID). payee_type (required) - The type of the payee (either 'borrower' or 'external'). description (optional) - A description for the payment.
+Example Request:

+json
+Copy code
+POST /payments HTTP/1.1
+Content-Type: application/json
+Authorization: Bearer YOUR_API_KEY_HERE

+{
+  "amount": 500,
+  "payee_id": "123456",
+  "payee_type": "borrower",
+  "description": "Payment towards loan"
+}
+Example Response:

+json
+Copy code
+HTTP/1.1 200 OK
+Content-Type: application/json

+{
+  "id": "1234567890",
+  "amount": 500,
+  "payee_id": "123456",
+  "payee_type": "borrower",
+  "description": "Payment towards loan",
+  "timestamp": "2022-03-31

+Developer Documentation
+Overview
+Nawiri is a web application built to provide financial services to users.
+The application is built with Node.js and React.js, and it provides a user-friendly interface for users to access the various features.

+System Architecture
+The Nawiri system is composed of two main components: the frontend and the backend.

+The frontend is built with React.js and handles all user interface components.
+It communicates with the backend via REST APIs.

+The backend is built with Node.js and is responsible for handling all business logic, processing requests from the frontend, and interacting with the database.
+The backend communicates with the frontend via REST APIs.

+The database used is MongoDB, a NoSQL database that provides high performance and scalability.

+Development Environment
+To set up the development environment for Nawiri, follow these steps:

+Clone the repository from GitHub.
+Install Node.js and npm on your machine.
+Install MongoDB and start the MongoDB service.
+Navigate to the project directory in your terminal and run the command npm install to install all project dependencies.
+Copy the .env.example file to .env and fill in the necessary environment variables.
+Run the command npm start to start the development server.
+Testing
+Nawiri has a suite of automated tests built using Jest and Enzyme.
+These tests cover both the frontend and backend components of the system.

+To run the tests, navigate to the project directory in your terminal and run the command npm test.

+Deployment
+Nawiri is deployed to a cloud server using Docker and Kubernetes.
+The application is containerized using Docker and deployed to a Kubernetes cluster.

+To deploy Nawiri to a production environment, follow these steps:

+Build the Docker image using the command docker build -t nawiri ..
+Push the Docker image to a container registry.
+Deploy the Kubernetes deployment and service using the provided YAML files.
+API Documentation
+Nawiri's backend provides REST APIs for communication with the frontend.
+The API documentation is generated automatically using Swagger UI and is available at /api-docs on the running application.

+Code Standards
+Nawiri's code follows the Airbnb JavaScript style guide, enforced using ESLint.
+The code is also formatted using Prettier to ensure consistency.

+Conclusion
+Nawiri is a robust and scalable system built to provide financial services to users.
+Its architecture is designed to be easily scalable and maintainable, while its deployment process is streamlined using Docker and Kubernetes.
+The system's REST APIs are well-documented, and its automated tests ensure stability and reliability.